AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 specific initial conditions (certain initial values and field

-distribution j ) for their successful implementation ,
+distribution j) for their successful implementation, which

-in the real universe.
+the real universe.
 Recently, however,

 another very promising possibility has been shown to realize the